PetrovicArmin/ecommerce-backend/README.md

 Collection _mock-api-postman.json_ enables you to see all of the routes, and mock answers of our api server.
 This will help you understand better the whole structure before you test it.

 Collection _tests-example.json_ helps you to test api server.
-It exists multiple folders, that are structured by resources on the server, which enables you to easily test all of the routes that can be found in our api.
+There exists multiple folders, that are structured by resources on the server, which enables you to easily test all of the routes that can be found in our api.

 ### Test running order